 Gain a strong grounding in modern history, political theory, the history of ideas and the study of politics.

-This three-year joint Honours degree balances and blends the study of this complementary subjects, providing an interconnected understanding of them both.
+This three-year joint Honours History and Politics BA balances and blends the study of this complementary subjects, providing an interconnected understanding of them both.

 Develop an expert understanding of global history, the principles and ideas that define the study of politics, key concepts and thinkers in political theory, and the foundations of comparative politics.

 The Development of the Modern World (30 credits)

 This module will introduce you to the history of the modern world, from the global revolutions of the late eighteenth and early nineteenth centuries to the rapidly changing geopolitical dynamics of the twenty-first century.

 Introduction to Politics (15 credits)